5 from 9 votes

 • cocoa powder - This makes that ganache extra chocolatey and rich.

-• powdered sugar - This gives the ganache a light, smooth finish.
+• powdered sugar - Make sure to use powdered instead of granulated white sugar.
+Powdered sugar gives the ganache a light, smooth finish.

 • vanilla extract - Want to dial up the taste in any dessert?
 Add a teaspoon of vanilla extract - it brings out the flavors!